spinscale/elasticsearch-ingest-opennlp/README.md

 bin/plugin install file:///path/to/elasticsearch-ingest-opennlp/build/distribution/ingest-opennlp-X.Y.Z-SNAPSHOT.zip
 ```

-There is no need to configure anything, as the models art part of the zip file.
+Ensure that you have the models downloaded, before testing.

 ## Bugs & TODO